abg5043/JAXBTutorial/README.md

 - @XmlRootElement : Its purpose is to uniquely associate a root element in XML with a Java class.
 For instance, in Example 1: Simple XML File, we use a class called Credentials.
 This directly correlates the to \<credentials\> tag.

 - @XmlElement : is an XML element derived from a property name.
 For example, \<name\> Bobby \</name\> is an element.
 - @XmlAttribute : is an XML attribute derived from content within the element.
-For instance, \<number type="phone"\>816-777-4444\<number\>, here type="phone" is the attribute.
+For instance, \<number type="phone"\>816-777-4444\<number\>, here 'type' is the attribute.
 Attributes usually play the role of informative, giving more information about the XML elements.
+- @XmlValue : is the value of an attribute for instance "phone" in \<number type="phone"\>816-777-4444\<number\>.
 - @XmlAccessorType : Defines the fields and properties of the Java classes that JAXB will use for binding.
-- @XmlValue : is the value of an attribute for instance "phone" in \<number type="phone"\>816-777-4444\<number\>.

 <br/>